Middle Management at Skelton Park Pit

 His Honour remarked that if he borrowed money at 60 per cent interest it was his own fault.

-He maintained that the distress in the district was intensified by the inhumanity of a number of mines managers.
-Managers and
+He maintained that the distress in the district was intensified by the inhumanity of a number of Mines Managers.

 It had been suggested that a soup kitchen should be opened in Skelton.

 A deputation was appointed to wait on the Board of Guardians at Guisborough.

 Several articles of clothing were distributed to the most needy.

 DISTRESS, WORKHOUSE OR LABOUR.